letsencrypt/acme-spec/draft-barnes-acme.md

 The server provides metadata about the certificate in HTTP headers.
 In particular, the server MUST include a Link relation header field {{RFC5988}}
-with relation "up" to provide a certificate under which this certificate was issued.
+with relation "up" to provide a certificate under which this certificate was issued, and one with relation "author" to indicate the registration under which this certicate was issued.
 The server MAY also include an Expires header as a hint to the client about when to renew the certificate.
 (Of course, the real expiration of the certificate is controlled by the notAfter time in the certificate itself.)

 ~~~~~~~~~~
 GET /acme/cert/asdf HTTP/1.1